What you need to do if your child is absent

-We understand that students need to attend medical appointments, where possible attend the Academy before and after the medical appointment (this will secure their marks).
-However on occasions where this is not possible we ask that you provide some medical evidence so that the Academy can be authorised.
+We understand that students need to attend medical appointments; where possible attend the Academy before and after the medical appointment (this will secure their marks).
+However on occasions, where this is not possible, we ask that you provide some medical evidence so that the absence can be authorised.

-If the Academy has no reason for your child’s absence we will arrange for a member of staff on the minibus to complete a home visit.
-Following no contact, a text will be sent requiring information why your child is absent.
+If the Academy has no reason for your child’s absence, we will arrange for a member of staff on the minibus to complete a home visit.
+Following no contact, a text will be sent requesting information as to why your child is absent.
 You are able to reply to this text.

-If we do not receive a reason for your child’s absence then a member of the attendance team will telephone both first and second contacts to establish a reason for your child’s absence (please ensure the Academy have up to date contact numbers).
+If we do not receive a reason for your child’s absence, then a member of the Attendance Team will telephone both first and second contacts to establish a reason for your child’s absence (please ensure the Academy has up to date contact numbers).

-If after all out attempts to contact you fail then a member of the attendance team may conduct a home visit.
+If, after all our attempts to contact you fail, then a member of the Attendance Team may conduct a home visit.

 What is the Academy target for attendance?

-The Academy target for attendance is 96% both as an Academy and for each individual student.
-If your child’s attendance is below 96% please contact a member of the attendance team to discuss this and how best to support your child in achieving this target.
+The Academy target for attendance is 96%, both as an Academy and for each individual student.
+If your child’s attendance is below 96%, please contact a member of the Attendance Team to discuss how best to support your child in achieving this target.

-Students whose attendance is 96% and above do achieve greater GCSE results.
+Students, whose attendance is 96% and above, do achieve greater GCSE results.
 There is a huge link between attendance and attainment.
-If your child is in the Academy he/she can be taught and therefore has a strong chance of achieving their potential.
+If your child is in the Academy, they can be taught and therefore has a strong chance of achieving their potential.

 You can support your child’s education by avoiding holidays in term time.
 Schools/Academies do not have to authorise family holidays.
 Taking your child on holiday in term time can result in a fixed penalty notice.
 Please try and avoid term time holidays especially during crucial exam periods.